-I’m an outdoor photographer with a passion for art, nature, wildlife & landscapes of all kinds.
+I’m an outdoor photographer with a passion for art, rock’n’roll, nature, wildlife & landscapes of all kinds.
 I’m also an obsessive walker.
 Big hikes of several weeks or even months, many overseas, have provided my recreation of choice for many years, but it’s my daily strolls around the edge of Moreton Bay, Brisbane, that provide most of my ambulatory sustenance - & images.

 I grew up roaming, playing & building mangrove treehouses on the shores of Brisbane’s Bayside.
 In my PORTFOLIO & GALLERIES, you'll find scenes from my favourite local stamping grounds: the waterfront & mudflats, creek banks, mangrove forests, parks & tree-lined suburban streets of the Northside & the plants & animals living in these special environments.

-You'll also find a wide selection of images from harder, longer walks on foreign shores - not a lot of places, but deep immersions in each.
-In fact the “Goat” in my website title began with my trail name on some fondly recalled big hikes in the United States - the Appalachian, Long & Pacific Crest Trails, where few hardcore hikers use their birth names.
+You'll also find a selection of images from harder, longer walks on foreign shores - not a lot of places, but deep immersions in each.
+In fact the “Goat” in my website title began with my trail name on some fondly recalled big hikes in the United States: the Appalachian, Long & Pacific Crest Trails, where few hardcore hikers use their birth names.

 But it was while living in Japan from 2000 to 2003 that I first got hooked on walking & mountain hiking, initially as a way to escape the noise & crowds of Tokyo, then as a gateway to an exciting new world.

 Over three years the mountain hikes, often alone, got longer & tougher while I got braver/more foolhardy.
-Almost from the start I was photographing those trips, mainly to document my adventures - I used to get a free A4 enlargement of one print with every roll I got processed, soon accumulating a collection of OK images of gnarly peaks, forest trails, temples, shrines & snow-fringed lakes.
+Almost from the start I was photographing those trips, mainly to document my adventures.
 I was actually obsessed with mountains in those days, but my pictures weren’t especially creative.
 I didn’t understand many of the principles of photography & relied on automatic settings for the most part.